Goodman Group Earnings Call Transcripts

 -

-Operating profit reached AUD 1.2 billion in H1 FY2026, driven by strong demand for data centers and logistics, with significant new partnerships and a robust pipeline.
-Gearing remains low at 4.1%, and the group targets 9% EPS growth for FY2026.
+Operating profit reached AUD 1.2 billion for H1 FY2026, driven by early income recognition and robust demand for data centers and logistics, with WIP set to exceed AUD 18 billion by June.
+Management targets 9% EPS growth for FY2026 and maintains strong liquidity and low gearing.

 -